rishipalsingh9/notes/selfstudy/Django Main Page/djangodocu.md

 Django provides an abstraction layer (the “models”) for structuring and manipulating the data of your Web application.
 Learn more about it below:

+Models have below pages to lookout

+- Introduction to Models
+- QuerySets (Important to select data from the Database)
+- Aggregate - shortcut query sets
+- Search - To make searches in Databases
+- Managers - interface through which db query are provided to Django.

 - **[Models](Models/models.md)**: Introduction to models | Field types | Indexes | Meta options | Model class | Choices | Help_Text | Extend Models from another App
 - **[QuerySets](Models/queryset.md)**: Making queries | QuerySet method reference | Lookup expressions.
 - **[Model Instances](Models/modelinstance.md)**: Instance methods | Accessing related objects.